Ambassadors of Butte

 ACEs are Childhood Traumatic Experiences that can include physical or substance abuse, neglect, domestic violence, severe mental challenges, or having a parent in prison.
 Butte County has the highest ACE scores in the state.
 Butte County has…

-Sad Fact - There are usually over 13,000 bookings per year at the Butte County Jail
+As a result, there are usually over 13,000 bookings per year at the Butte County Jail.
+Only Jesus can break the cycle.

 Prevalence of ACEs in the General vs. Incarcerated Populations: